Hypnotherapy

 Some Common Concerns

 People are sometimes concerned that they will ‘lose control’ in hypnosis.
-However, general consensus indicates that regardless of how deeply people may go in hypnosis and however passive they may appear to be, they actually remain in full control of the situation.
-They are fully able to talk if they wish to (or not, as the case may be) and can stand up and leave the room at any time.
+However, consensus indicates that regardless of how deeply people may go into hypnosis and how passive they may appear to be, they remain in complete control of the situation.
+They can talk if they wish to (or not, as the case may be) and can stand up and leave the room at any time.
 Neither can a hypnotised person be made to do anything against their usual ethical or moral judgement or religious belief.
-It is likely that the notion of a loss of control stems from most people’s misconception of stage hypnosis, wherein participants are apparently made to perform all manner of (usually foolish) acts.
-However, the reader should be aware that participation in a stage act is an entirely voluntary process (thus ‘permission’ is already given to the hypnotist) and that there can be no such volunteer who is unaware of exactly what they are letting themselves in for!
+The notion of a loss of control likely stems from most people’s misconception of stage hypnosis, wherein participants are apparently made to perform all manner of (usually foolish) acts.
+However, the reader should be aware that participation in a stage act is an entirely voluntary process (thus, ‘permission’ is already given to the hypnotist) and that there can be no such volunteer unaware of exactly what they are letting themselves in for!

 General Hypnotherapy Standards Council